 Chicago criminal defense lawyer Michael O’Meara has extensive experience defending thousands of clients against a broad range of criminal charges and he will work to get your charges dismissed or reduced whenever possible.
 As a former Cook County prosecutor, O’Meara understands how plea bargaining works and what is necessary to build an effective defense.
 He is committed to providing personalized communication throughout the criminal process and will do everything possible to protect your freedom.

-Contact Chicago criminal defense lawyer Michael O’Meara today at for a free and confidential consultation.
+Contact Chicago criminal attorney Michael O’Meara today at 312-909-0706 for a free and confidential consultation.